OCR-D/spec/ocrd_eval.md

 In OCR-D we distinguish between the CER per **page** and the **overall** CER of a text.
 The reasoning behind this is that the material OCR-D mainly aims at (historical prints) is very heterogeneous: Some pages might have an almost simplistic layout while others can be highly complex and difficult to process.
 Providing only an overall CER would cloud these differences between pages.

-At this point we only provide a CER per page; an overall CER might be calculated as a weighted aggregate at a later stage.
+Currently we only provide CER per page; higher-level CER results might be calculated as a weighted aggregate at a later stage.

 ##### Word Error Rate (WER)

-The word error rate (WER) is closely connected to the CER.
-While the CER focusses on differences between characters, the WER represents the percentage of words incorrectly recognized in a text.
+Word error rate (WER) is analogous to CER: While CER operates on (differences between) characters, WER measures the percentage of incorrectly recognized words in a text.

+A **word** in that context is usually defined as any sequence of characters between white space (including line breaks), with leading and trailing punctuation removed (according to [Unicode TR29 Word Boundary algorithm](http://unicode.org/reports/tr29/#Word_Boundaries)).

 CER and WER share categories of errors, and the WER is similarly calculated: